 Edward D. Wood Jrs other genre films are: the transvestitism pseudo-documentary Glen or Glenda?
-(1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965, released 1983); and the pornographic film Necromania: A Tale of Weird Love (1971).
+(1952), the mad scientist film Bride of the Monster (1955), the script for the ape-human love saga The Bride and the Beast (1958), the fake medium film Night of the Ghouls (1960, released 1983), the script for the nudie horror Orgy of the Dead (1965); and the pornographic film Necromania: A Tale of Weird Love (1971).

 Full film available online here:-